33 Credits | 1 Year

 If you’re interested in the fast-growing healthcare profession, a career as a dental assistant may be right for you.
 WITC’s Dental Assistant program prepares graduates to work with dentists as they examine and treat patients.
 A variety of career paths await graduates including working in general or specialized dental offices, dental laboratories or employment with federal, state or city agencies.

 Dental assistants with documented skills also may carry out a variety of laboratory, clinical and office duties.
 Some dental assistants manage the office and are responsible for patient scheduling and bookkeeping functions.
 Most dental assistants work in general or specialized dental offices, either for individual dentists or for groups of dentists.
 Some dental assistants may choose to work for insurance companies, dental laboratories, or dental supply companies.
-The dental assistant also may find employment with federal agencies such as the Veterans' Administration; United States Public Health Services; the Armed Forces; or a state, county or city health facility.
+The dental assistant also may find employment with federal agencies such as the Veterans Affairs; United States Public Health Services; the Armed Forces; or a state, county or city health facility.

 Dental Assistant graduates will be able to: